The Future of Banking

 -

-For most community and regional banks, AI should begin with practical use cases such as workflow efficiency, service support, reporting, fraud monitoring, and internal productivity.
-The goal is not hype adoption.
-It is measurable improvement with proper oversight.
+For most community banks, regional institutions, and credit unions, AI should begin with practical use cases such as workflow efficiency, service support, reporting, fraud monitoring, and internal productivity.

 -